Kira-Legacy/Real_Time_and_Embedded_Systems/README.md

 ![HTML Image](https://github.com/Kira-Legacy/Image_Repo/blob/main/Types_of_embedded_systems_image.png)

-:) In this repostory, I have attached two projects: 0 to 99 counter and Multiple traffic light signal programmed using Embedded C.
+:) In this repostory, I have attached two projects: 0 to 99 counter and Multiple traffic light signal programmed using Embedded C and simulated using protus simulation software.